richard67/mod_rfaudio/README.md

-# Richard Fath's Audio Player Module for Joomla 4.
+# Richard Fath's Audio Player Module for Joomla
-This is my audio player module for Joomla 4.
+This is my audio player module for Joomla 4.0 and later versions.

 I use it on my private website.